Boundaries and Beyond

 Director's Notes

-Tracks’ main aim over the past three years has been to develop works which have a distinctive ‘Tracks’ flavour to them and are of a quality to market both Territory wide and Interstate.
+Tracks’ main aim over the past three years has been to develop works that have a distinctive ‘Tracks’ flavour to them and are of a quality to market both Territory-wide and Interstate.
 We are attempting to create work with a sophisticated Northern Territorian vernacular.
-Boundaries and Beyond content, style and cross art form sequences made a performance that did not just cater for the contemporary dance aficionado, but also appealed to all Territorians from all walks of life.
+Boundaries and Beyond content, style and cross-art form sequences made a performance that did not just cater for the contemporary dance aficionado, but also appealed to all Territorians from all walks of life.

 In creating the original Sacred Space we were lucky to have the services of a musician Anja Tait, now resident in Darwin.
 We also employed a local writer, Karyn Sassella, who has had experience travelling around the Territory as a health worker, and who has had experience in Lajamanu, the place that was the inspiration for the work.
 We received funding from the Northern Territory Office of the Arts for touring the programme and from the Community Writing Program.